Is Arnold Schwarzenegger Vegan?

 There are certain nutrients and minerals that can be derived from consuming meat.
 Though, all of them can also be obtained through vegan supplements (see also ‘Turkesterone: Explaining New Vegan Supplement In Town‘) or a plant-based diet.
 It can be part of a balanced diet if you’re very careful about your intake and practice moderation.

 Arnold Schwarzenegger is a co-producer of The Game Changers

 The reason behind the actor’s adoption and advocation for a plant-based diet is very likely to do with his involvement in the new Netflix documentary “The Game Changers“.

 Arnold Schwarzenegger is an executive producer on the film alongside longtime friend and “The Terminator” director James Cameron.

-The documentary follows James Wilks as he travels the world talking to professional athletes and those following a plant-based diet to achieve great things.
+The documentary follows James Wilks as he travels the world and talks to professional athletes (see also ‘Vegan Ice Hockey Players in the NHL‘) and those who follow a plant-based diet to achieve great things.

 Jackie Chan, Novak Djokovic, and Lewis Hamilton are all listed as fellow executive producers as well as being interviewed themselves.

 In the documentary, Schwarzenegger talks very candidly about his diet as a younger man in his bodybuilding days and how unnecessary it was.